 ABOUT VSA'S NAME

-When founded in 1974, the organization was named the National Committee - Arts for the Handicapped.
+When the national VSA was founded in 1974, the organization was named the National Committee - Arts for the Handicapped.
 In 1985 the name changed to Very Special Arts and in 2010 it became VSA.
 In 2011, VSA merged with the Kennedy Center's Office on Accessibility to become the Department of VSA and Accessibility at the John F. Kennedy Center for the Performing Arts.
+VSA Texas was founded in 1996 as Access Arts Austin and became the Texas affiliate of VSA in 2001.

 VSA Texas challenges perceptions of how people contribute by creating an arts-inspired, inclusive community of individuals with diverse abilities.